-To quantitatively evaluate the update performance, we conduct the experiments as follows: We first randomly extract 10 percent of the rules from the classifier and build the search structure according to the remaining 90 percent of the rules.
-We then randomly insert the extracted rules into the search structure to obtain the insertion time.
+To quantitatively evaluate the update performance, we conduct the experiments as follows: We first randomly er and build 90 percent of ed rules into e.
 After that, we randomly select another 10 percent of rules from the classifier and delete them from the search structure to obtain the deletion times.
 The average of insertion and deletion times is obtained as the update time.
-Because the available source codes of EGT, EGT-PC, and HyperCuts in [7] and [13] do not support rule updates, we only compare the update performance of the proposed scheme $H_2k(k_1,k_2,c_1,c_2)$ with our implementation of EGT with the support of update.
-As shown in Table 11 and Fig. 14, the insertion and deletion performance of the scheme $H_2k(k_1,k_2,c_1,c_2)$ are about six to seven and five to nine times better than EGT, respectively.
+Because the available source codes of EGT, EGT-PC, and HyperCuts in [7] and [13] do not support rule updates, we only compare the update performance of the proposed scheme $H_2k(k_1, k_2, c_1, c_2)$ with our implementation of EGT with the support of update.
+As shown in Table 11 and Fig. 14, the insertion and deletion performance of the scheme $H_2k(k_1, k_2, c_1, c_2)$ are about six to seven and five to nine times better than EGT, respectively.

-TABLE 11 Update Performance of Schemes $H{-}2k(k_1, k_2, c_1, c_2)$ and EGT (in Clock Cycles)
+TABLE 11 Update Performance of Schemes $H_2k(k_1, k_2, c_1, c_2)$ and EGT (in Clock Cycles)